-The implementation of Strumosa Urban Agriculture and Waste education will provide a sensible facility for the disposal.
-The inter-connectivity of the Urban Agriculture and Waste Education Centre is innovative, as it has not been done before in South Africa.
-In fact, a search on the Internet indicates that it hasn't been done anywhere else in the world.
-The driving force for the development is using waste like it's never been used before, as a valuable resource.
-What is proposed is therefore not the wholesale disposal of waste or a typical recycling centre.
+The implementation of Strumosa Environmental Science Centre will provide a sensible facility for recycling and disposal of green and low tonnage builders rubble in the City.
 The Strumosa facility will be a commercial waste drop-off, with manual separation and re-processing waste through other systems thereby adding value to the waste stream (or waste 'resource').